Topological Hopf algebras and their Hopf-cyclic cohomology: Hopf-cyclic cohomology for topological Hopf algebras

 \ni Let $\Hc$ be a topological Hopf algebra.
 A character $\d: \Hc\lra k$ is a continuous unital algebra map, and a group-like element $\s\in \Hc$ is the dual object of the character, \ie $\D(\s)=\s\,\projot\, \s$ and $\ve(\s) = 1$.
 The pair $(\d,\s)$ is called a modular pair in involution (MPI) if

 where $\Ad_\s(h)= \s h\s^{-1}$, and $S_\d(h)=\d(h\ps{1})S(h\ps{2})$.

-\ni In the presence of a topology, we shall extend the scope of the canonical MPI associated to a Lie-Hopf algebra \cite[Thm.
-3.2]{RangSutl}, to a $\Fg$-Hopf algebra of an infinite dimensional Lie algebra $\Fg$.
+\ni In the presence of a topology, we shall extend the scope of the canonical MPI associated to $\Fc\acl U(\Fg)$, see \cite[Thm.
+3.2]{RangSutl}, to $\Fc\tacl U(\Fg)$, at which case the Lie algebra $\Fg$ is allowed to be infinite dimensional.

 \ni It follows from \cite[Prop.
 1(iii)]{BonnSter05} that $\Fg^\circ\,\projot\,\Fg \cong \End(\Fg)$, and hence there exists a well-defined element

 that corresponds to $\Id \in \End(\Fg)$.
 This, in turn, results in a well-defined functional